Cucumber Plant Problems & Diseases: Identification & Solutions

 Bacterial wilt of eggplant

-Keeping an eye out for cucumber beetles will help you stop bacterial wilt.
+Keeping an eye out for cucumber beetles will help you stop bacterial wilt (Erwinia tracheiphila).
 They’re the main carrier of the bacteria responsible, spreading it as they feed.

 Finding the beetles early and taking steps to reduce their numbers in your garden is important.
 Because there’s no effective treatment, and a beetle infestation will spread it quickly.

 The beetles grow to about ½ inch and are easy to identify.
 They’re bright yellow.
-And they come in 2 different types, with spotted or striped markings.
+And they come in 2 different types, the striped cucumber beetle, and the spotted cucumber beetle.

-After infection, you’ll notice the cucumber plant leaves turning yellow, becoming dehydrated, and wilting.
+After infection, you’ll notice the cucumber plant leaves changing to yellow, becoming dehydrated, and wilting.

-To prevent the cucumber beetles from infesting your plants, you should remove them when you find them.
+To prevent the cucumber beetle infestations, you should remove them when you find them.
 This can keep numbers down, but you might need to do more.

 Other methods of prevention you can try include: